This post is also available in:

 Long answer

 The Talmud is one of Judaism’s most important and complex texts—a vast, living record of conversations among rabbis spanning centuries.
 It’s not a list of rules or a book of commandments.
 It’s a collection of debates, arguments, legal discussions, moral dilemmas, stories, and questions.
 In many cases, the rabbis disagree.
-Some opinions are accepted, others are rejected or left unresolved.
-That’s intentional.
-Judaism values deep thinking, not blind obedience.

-But antisemites exploit this complexity to push hate.
-They pull lines from the Talmud out of context, twist their meanings through poor or dishonest translations, or simply fabricate quotes entirely.
 They’ll take a rhetorical question, a fringe view, or a metaphor—and present it as if it’s a universal Jewish belief.
 They ignore the fact that many of these statements are immediately challenged or outright rejected in the text itself.

-This tactic is as old as antisemitism itself.
-Throughout history, from medieval blood libels to Nazi propaganda to today’s viral misinformation, twisting sacred texts has been a go-to method for demonizing Jews.
-Claiming that one rabbi’s words represent all of Judaism is like quoting a villain in a novel and blaming the author—or citing one out-of-context legal opinion and pretending it defines an entire justice system.
+his tactic is as old as antisemitism itself.
+Throughout history—from medieval blood libels to Nazi propaganda to today’s viral disinformation—twisting sacred texts has been a go-to method for demonizing Jews.